 Kudu Coffee & Craft Beer, 4 Vanderhorst St., roasts its own specialty coffee plus espresso beverages.
 Order up pastries and sandwiches made by local bakeries Wild Flour Pastry, Normandy Farm Artisan Bakery and Saffron Bakery.
 There’s no Wi-Fi at this coffee shop but there’s a great outdoor patio where you can enjoy coffee with friends or get caffeinated before heading out for a day of touring Charleston.

-Saint Alban, 710 King St. – This all-day café serves up lattes, mochas and drip coffee plus breakfast, lunch and cocktails.
+Saint Alban All Day, 710 King St. – This all-day café serves up lattes, mochas and drip coffee plus breakfast, lunch and cocktails.
 Bonus: free parking behind the coffee shop.

 Other coffee shops around town:

-Collective Coffee, 766 S. Shelmore Lane, baristas use the single-pour method, so each cup is prepared singularly using seasonal Intelligentsia coffees and teas.
+Collective Coffee, 766 S. Shelmore Lane — A favorite among locals, baristas here use the single-pour method, so each cup is prepared singularly using seasonal Intelligentsia coffees and teas.

-Metto Coffee & Tea, 354 W. Coleman Blvd., is a favorite among locals for a cup of morning joe while doing a little work or meeting with friends or colleagues.
+Metto Coffee & Tea, 354 W. Coleman Blvd. — A great stop for a cup of morning joe while doing a little work or meeting with friends or colleagues.
 Enjoy specialty coffee and made-from-scratch pastries and paninis.

-Orange Spot Coffeehouse, 4824 Chateau Ave., is located in the Park Circle area close to several local businesses and restaurants.
+Orange Spot Coffeehouse, 1011 E. Montague Ave. — This coffee shop is located in the heart of North Charleston’s popular Park Circle with plenty of restaurants and shopping.
 Stop by for an afternoon Cha Yen (Thai iced tea) or start your day with freshly roasted coffee from Thirty-Thirty Coffee Co. or one of the house-made seasonal creations.